Garwood, New Jersey: Education

 The Garwood Public Schools serves students in pre-kindergarten through eighth grade at Lincoln School.
 As of the 2022–23 school year, the district, comprised of one school, had an enrollment of 360 students and 31.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.4:1.

 Public school students in ninth through twelfth grades attend Arthur L. Johnson High School in neighboring Clark as part of a sending/receiving relationship with the Clark Public School District.
 As of the 2022–23 school year, the school had an enrollment of 884 students and 69.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.8:1.

 Students from Garwood, and all of Union County, are eligible to attend one of the Union County Vocational Technical Schools.

 Arts and culture

 Garwood is home to the independent live music venue Crossroads.
 Garwood was once home to the Aeolian Company, once the world's largest musical-instrument making firm.
-Its remaining castle-like edifice is undergoing conversion to apartments by Garden Homes.
+Its remaining castle-like edifice is undergoing conversion to apartments by the Wilf family following a dispute with the township under the Mount Laurel doctrine for affordable housing.

+Houses of worship

+St. Anne’s Church

+St. Anne’s Church is a Roman Catholic parish in Garwood, part of the Roman Catholic Archdiocese of Newark.
+Founded in 1926, it originated from a local Catholic club and was initially affiliated with St. Michael’s Parish in Cranford.
+It offers Mass and parish activities.
+It is affiliated with the Roman Catholic Archdiocese of Newark and is named for St. Anne, the saint and mother of the Virgin Mary.

+A parish school opened in 1951 after construction began in 1950, and was staffed by the Bernadine Sisters of St. Francis.
+In 2014, the former school and rectory were demolished and replaced by a senior housing development known as The Village at Garwood.